telerik/reporting-docs/getting-started/web-designer/set-up-and-create-basic-report.md

 1. Right-click on the project and select `Add New Item`.
 You may search for "telerik reporting" to list the available Reporting item templates.
 Add `Telerik Web Report Designer HTML5 Page {{site.suiteversion}}`.
 The version may vary, depending on the last Reporting version installed.
 Name the new page `webReportDesigner.html` (this is the default name), and build the project when prompted by Visual Studio.
 1. In the popped-up Web Designer Wizard, select `Create new REST service` as we don't have an existing one.
 1. On the next step the wizard will ask for the initial report to load.
 Select the `Sample report definition` option to create a new sample report if you don't have any.
 When you click `Finish` you should see a status page confirming that everything was set up correctly.
-1. (optional) Add to the file `launchSetting.json` in folder `Properties` the property, setting the opening project page `"launchUrl": "webReportDesigner.html"`.
+1. (optional) Add to the file `launchSetting.json` in folder `Properties` the property, setting the opening project page:

+	`"launchUrl": "webReportDesigner.html"`.

 1. Run the project.
 If everything is fine, you should see the web page with the designer with the Sample Report opened, and the onboarding guide to walk you through the main tools in the designer.
 We recommend to get familiar with them by clicking on the `Next` button.
 You may skip the guide at any step through the button `End Tour`.

 # Creating Your First Report